 California Resources’ implied volatility

-As of August 16, 2017, the SPDR S&P 500 ETF (SPY) has an implied volatility of 17.2%.
-Implied volatility doesn’t forecast a stock’s future direction.
-Implied volatility is derived from an option pricing model, which means the data are theoretical, and there’s no guarantee these forecasts will be correct.
+Implied volatility shows the market’s opinion of a stock’s potential movement, but it doesn’t forecast the direction of this movement.
+Implied volatility is derived from an option pricing model, meaning that the data are theoretical in nature, and there’s no guarantee that the forecasts will be correct.